brunoklein99/deep-learning-notes/README.md

 2. Fit dev set well on cost function
 * If it doesn’t fit well, regularization or using bigger training set might help.

-3. Fit test set we'll on cost function
+3. Fit test set well on cost function
 * If it doesn’t fit well, the use of a bigger development set might help

 4. Performs well in real world